Reinhard Linden

 Reinhard Linden (born 1957 in Ingelheim am Rhein) is a German opera director.
 Since the season 2006/2007 he has worked in this capacity at the Kiel Opera House.

 A trained church musician, he previously served as a coach, tutor, conductor and singer.

 Linden has experience at La Scala, Paris Opera, as a coach in New York City and Vienna, and in teaching in the universities of Mainz and Frankfurt.
-He was at the Wuppertal Opera and the Deutsche Oper am Rhein study leader from 2004-2006.
+He was at the Wuppertal Opera and the Deutsche Oper am Rhein study leader from 2004 to 2006.
 He was also an artistic advisor at National Chiang Kai-Shek Cultural Center in Taipei, Taiwan, where he overlooked the first performance of Richard Wagner's Der Ring des Nibelungen in the Chinese-speaking world.